Sonny Flame: Career

 This culminated in signing with Red Clover, a young Romanian label where F.Charm is A&R Manager.
 His first official single on Red Clover was "Top of the World" with DJ Chris Mayer.
 It was licensed through ToCo International and released in France, Sweden, Denmark, Norwege, Netherlands, Russia as well.
-The single reached #3 on Romanian Vibe FM charts.
+The single reached No. 3 on Romanian Vibe FM charts.

 He was featured in Morris hit "Havana Lover".
 In 2011, he was the opening act for Ja Rule in his tour in Romania.
 In 2012 he had a hit with "Sole el sol" which enjoys huge popularity in night clubs and online.
 It is also Sonny Flame's first Spanish language hit.